The Role of Osteotomies in the Management of Ankle OA

 • improve intra-articular load distribution

-• slow down (or even stop) degeneration of the tibiotalar joint
+• slow down (or stop) degeneration of the tibiotalar joint

 • incongruent ankle OA (varus or valgus) with intact medial or lateral tibiotalar joint cartilage

-• alignment correction of severely deformed, end-stage ankle OA before total ankle arthroplasty
+• alignment correction of severely deformed, end-stage ankle OA before (or at the same time as) total ankle arthroplasty

 • hindfoot instability that cannot be managed with ligament reconstruction